pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/aws/deploy-stack.md

 {{% /choosable %}}

 Running that command will print out the name of your bucket.

+{{< console-note >}}

 Now that your bucket has been provisioned, let's modify the bucket to host a static website.

 {{< get-started-stepper >}}